 The Board of UKFast has overall responsibility for ensuring this policy complies with our legal and ethical obligations.

 The Managing Director has day to day responsibility for implementing this policy and monitoring its effectiveness in the prevention of slavery and human trafficking.

-UKFast encourages all of its employees, consultants, workers and contractors to report any concerns they have about slavery and/or human trafficking in the business, even if they turn out to be mistaken.
+UKFast encourages all of its employees, consultants, workers and contractors to report any concerns they have about slavery and/or human trafficking affecting the business, even if they turn out to be mistaken.

 The following internal policies are also in place to monitor and reduce the risk of modern slavery and human trafficking in our business: